-The Providers and Teens Communicating for Health (PATCH) Program is an innovative, youth-driven program working to improve adolescents health and well-being across the nation.
-Wisconsin PATCH is made up of a collaboration of several PATCH Sites from across the state and is part of the larger PATCH vision!
-We work in communities around the state of Wisconsin to educate, engage, and empower young people to take control of their own health.
+The Providers and Teens Communicating for Health (PATCH) Program is an innovative, youth-driven program working to improve adolescents' health and well-being across the nation.
+Wisconsin PATCH is made up of a collaboration of PATCH Sites from across the state and is part of the larger PATCH vision!
+We work in communities across Wisconsin to educate, engage, and empower young people to take control of their own health.

 At PATCH, we believe that health care practices, programs, and policies should be developed with young people rather than just for them.
 After all, who could be better than teens at providing insight into the needs and desires of teens?!

 Since 2010, Wisconsin PATCH has been working directly with youth and health care professionals in communities across the state!